Twixality/NPCBotInventory/README.md

 As usual with addons, unpack in Interface/Addons

-Usage: Login, and ask a bot to show it's currently equipped items (Manage Equipment - Show me your inventory)
+Usage: Login and ask a bot to show it's currently equipped items (Manage Equipment - Show me your inventory)

 Note: If an item's name is not color coded correctly, mouseover that item's icon once and reopen the window.